-In this complete evergreen guide, you’ll learn what canonical URLs are, why they matter, how they prevent duplicate content issues, and how to correctly implement canonical tags in WordPress without harming your SEO.
+In this guide, you’ll learn what canonical URLs are, why they matter, and how to use them correctly without making common SEO mistakes.

 - What Is a Canonical URL?